PortingPivot/Caxton-Mirrored/README.md

 * This mod currently only runs on x86_64 Windows and Linux.
 There is no technical reason that macOS could not be supported, but unfortunately, licensing issues prevent me from building libraries for that platform.
-* Currently, all glyphs are uploaded to VRAM eagerly, and while shaping results are cached, they are cached indefinitely.
+* Currently, all glyphs are uploaded to VRAM eagerly.

 ## How to use Caxton